 The Travis Manion Foundation celebrates Brendan’s life every day through Team Travis and Brendan.
 We have also honored Brendan through the Athena Passage swim and through our Character Does Matter program on March 13, 2012, when we told his story to inspire 90 students at St. Andrew Apostle School in Silver Spring, Md.

 In 2013, Brendan’s wife, Amy, led the Travis Manion Foundation’s Survivor Summit Expedition in Granby, Colorado.
 Amy and twelve other surviving wives, fiancés and girlfriends carried on the legacy of their fallen hero as they experienced the healing power of the mountains.
-Amy is leading the 2014 and 2015 Survivor Summit Expedition.
+Amy also led the 2014 and 2015 Survivor Summit Expedition.